 Mazlan has an affinity for trivia and fun facts that he loves to share with others.

-Financial planning is crucial whether you are rich, poor, young or old.
-Like men, women have to budget their income, look at family's mid and long-term security and plan and invest for their retirement.
+Financial planning is crucial whether you are rich, poor, young, or old.
+Like men, women have to budget their income, look at the family's mid and long-term security, and plan and invest for their retirement.

 Financially Independent Woman

 There are several reasons why they should be and why they should start financial planning now.

 Retirement Planning for Women - Why?

 Women must be financially independent irrespective of their marital status or situation in life.
 They should not depend on their husbands or partners to give them financial security.
 They can make financial decisions and can decide their own financial destiny.

 Women live longer than men and that has been proven statistically.
 Therefore, if you live longer, you have to save more!
 But on average, women tend to be less prepared and usually end up poorer in retirement.
 They can also outlive their retirement savings.